inaciobanu/Team-Profile-Generator/README.md

 ## Review

-* A sample HTML file generated using your application.
+* A sample HTML file generated using your application is [here](//Output/team.html).

-* The URL of the GitHub repository, with a unique name and a readme describing the project.
+* The URL of the GitHub repository, with a unique name and a readme describing the project is [here](https://github.com/inaciobanu/Team-Profile-Generator).

 ---
 © 2023 edX Boot Camps LLC.
 Confidential and Proprietary.
 All Rights Reserved.